MicrosoftDocs/learn/learn-pr/azure/deploy-java-azure-pipeline-terraform/includes/4-exercise.md

 * `AZURE_TENANT_ID`

 To store the secrets, go to your forked GitHub repository, select **Settings**, and then select **Secrets** on the left pane.

-Create a GitHub secret for each of four secrets using the values returned the Azure service principal.
+Create four secrets using the values returned from the creation of the Service Principal.

 Be sure to store the secrets without the quotation marks (" "), as shown in the following screenshot: